 INJURED BY DOG – PERSONAL INJURY ATTORNEYS

-The law in Minnesota holds a dog owner strictly liable for any personal injury caused by his dog.
+The law in Minnesota holds a dog owner strictly liable for any injury caused by his dog.
 The injury does not even have to be a dog bite or dog attack.
 At the Rochlin Law Firm, our top Minnesota personal injury lawyers have represented people who have been pushed off their bike by a dog or where the dog got loose and caused a car accident.

 In one case where a person was injured by a dog, our best MN personal injury attorney represented a woman who was unintentionally pushed down the stairs by a dog at her niece’s house.
 The claim was technically against the niece, but is really against the niece’s homeowners insurance.
-Homeowners insurance usually covers injuries caused by the homeowner’s dog if the dog injures a person even if the dog did it by accident, and in this case they paid all the medical bills plus fair compensation to our client for her injuries.
+Homeowners insurance usually covers injuries caused by the homeowner’s dog if the dog injures a person even if the dog did it by accident, and in this case their insurance paid all the medical bills plus fair compensation to our client for her injuries.

 The incident happened on a Sunday, at about 3:30 p.m.
 Our attorney’s elderly client had been invited by her niece to their house for their daughter’s high school graduation party.
 Our client arrived at the party at about 1:00 p.m. with her sister and brother-in-law.
 Over the course of the afternoon there were about 30 people at the party, which was held in the back-yard of the house.